translate/translate/docs/commands/pofilter_tests.rst

 simpleplurals
 -------------

-checks for English style plural(s) for you to review
+Checks for English style plural(s) for you to review

 This test will extract any message that contains words with a final "(s)" in the source text.
 You can then inspect the message, to check that the correct